catalogfi/garden.js/docs/docs/developers/sdk/sdk-guides/SwappingBtcWbtc.md

 ```

 :::note
-Checkout the [Creating Wallets](./CreatingWallets.md) for more information on creating wallets without private keys.
+Checkout [Creating Wallets](./CreatingWallets.md) for more information on creating wallets without private keys.
 :::

 ## Creating the Orderbook Instance